Nondestructive verification of continuous-variable entanglement: Entanglement degradation

-It is possible to note in Figure 2 that, for any nonzero values of $d_{1}$ and $d_{2}$, the logarithmic negativity is monotonically decreasing.
-Such efect is a cost of the verification process.
-The optimization is reached minimizing the variances $\langle(\Delta\Theta_{j})^{2}\rangle$, in other words, increasing the squeezing of the probe modes.
-Moreover, QND gains $G_{1}$ and $G_{2}$ can be limited, at the expense of losses in signal-noise ratios.
+One can see in Figure 2 that, for any nonzero values of $d_{1}$ and $d_{2}$, the logarithmic negativity is monotonically decreasing.
+Such effect is the verification process cost.
+The optimization is reached minimizing the variances of $\hat{p}_{A}$ and $\hat{x}_{B}$, i. e., increasing the squeezing of the probe modes.
+In addition, the gains $G_{1}$ and $G_{2}$ must be limited, obeying conditions (\ref{equiv-condition-X}), (\ref{equiv-condition-P}), (\ref{variance-condition-XA}), and (\ref{variance-condition-PB}).